qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 stop-the-world for everyone.
 And nothing may be built on the guard being continuously held across a Python C API call, because it is not.

+### A failed conversion stops the entry

+Under free threading a Python to C++ conversion can fail at any time: a concurrent `Shiboken.delete()` makes the converter's own lease refuse, and the converter leaves null or its untouched output behind, with an exception set.
+Generated calls check for that before the native call.
+Without a check a direct entry runs on that output (B10-3): rich comparison and the default `__setitem__` use it, and a field setter writes it into the live field, hands it to `keepReference()` and returns success with the exception pending.

+These entries, and the value converter of opaque containers, call `Shiboken::Errors::conversionFailed()` before their first native statement.
+A pointer field is converted into a local and written only after that check;
+so is a container field, whose converter clears the target and inserts every element, the failed ones as null or default-constructed items, so the live field would be lost before the check could refuse.
+A value field stays the conversion target, since a failed copy conversion writes nothing.
+`returnFromRichCompare()` keeps the conversion's exception instead of reporting that no operator matched.

+Bit `ConversionGate`; cleared, the entries run on the conversion's output, and so does the check in the QProperty setter.

 ### What the lock contract does not promise

 No general freedom from deadlock.
 The contract covers the locks listed above: